shellhazard/bucketbuster/README.md

 bucketbuster --url https://firebasestorage.googleapis.com/v0/b/example.appspot.com/o/ --format csv -o files.csv massivedl -p 30 -i data.csv

+# Take a list of bucket URLs as input, indexing up to 30 at a time.
+# Output is written to #-bucketurl.txt.
+bucketbuster -i input-buckets.txt -c 30 -f csv

 # Start enumeration from a specific key and append key names to output.txt (without overwriting it)
 bucketbuster -u https://example.s3.amazonaws.com -s examplekey -f key --append
 ```

 ## Notes

+- Any S3-compatible provider is supported, but I'm interested in supporting other public storage providers with their own APIs.
+Make an issue or PR if you want one added (preferably with an example URL).
-- Firebase storage buckets provide a specific key for pagination, but Amazon S3 buckets let you start from the key of any resource if you have it.
+- Firebase storage buckets provide a specific key for pagination, but S3 buckets let you start from the key of any resource if you have it.
-- Not all S3 providers use the same XML structure.

 ## Todo